saiinc/cloudmon/README.md

 # Cloudmon
 ## Cron monitoring service for windows/linux computers or devices with linux based os

 It is necessary that my computer works 24/7 and when it stops working it's notifies me.
-Here is a python program to deploy to Heroku.
+Here is a monitoring program to deploy to Heroku.
 Notifications are currently sent only to the Telegram messenger.

 Click the button below to deploy to Heroku